longrunningprocess/php-to-svelte-migration/README.md

 ## Getting started

-`make` will start the PHP app on https://localhost
+`make` will start the legacy app (PHP) on http://localhost and the next app (Svelte) on http://localhost:3000/svelte.